 Why Reusable Pads Help: They’re Good for the Body

-Disposable pads and other typical commercial sanitary products contain many synthetic fibres and some of these can be harmful over long periods of time.
+Disposable pads and other typical commercial sanitary products contain many synthetic fibres.
+Some of these can be harmful over long periods.
 The plasticky fibres of disposable pads can also cause dryness and irritation.

-Reusable pads use cotton, which is one of the world’s friendliest fibres for the skin.
-They don’t contain harmful or irritable chemicals and can really improve vaginal health.
-Cotton and fleece is also much more comfortable against the body.
+Reusable pads use cotton, one of the most skin-friendly fibres.
+They don’t contain harmful or irritable chemicals and can improve vaginal health.
+Cotton and fleece are also much more comfortable against the body.